Catching the ring width data underlying a plotted curve

 If you miss a point, you may insert it when you like.
 You may also delete points as you like.

-When you save your coordinates in a file, the points will automatically be resorted from left to right.
+Your coordinates are automatically resorted from left to right.

 When there are no year marks